Whatever bike you have we look forward to meeting you on the start line and cheering you into the finish in Newbury, England

 If you haven’t got any, it’s worth investing in a decent pair of cycling shorts which include good padding.
 Whilst your head is important, 6 hours in the saddle without suitable padding can affect other parts of the body and can soon become quite uncomfortable.
 Specialist cycling tops are also a good investment as they are generally colourful, lightweight and also quick drying should you experience inclement weather.
-Remember, you are provided with an Event shirt and additional shirts and Bib Shorts can be purchased through our merchandise page.
+Remember, you are provided with an event jersey, bib shorts and a t shirt.

 With weather in mind, rain gear can be a useful addition to your equipment.
 Garments need to be breathable, waterproof and lightweight.
-When purchasing, check for sealed seams to prevent leakage and ensure that wrist and ankle closures are both effective and durable.
+Check for sealed seams to prevent leakage and ensure that wrist and ankle closures are both effective and durable.

 Finally, we will focus on your hands and feet.
 Gloves, whilst not essential, will help to prevent blisters and sores on your hands.
 Trainers are OK with toe clips but make sure they have a tread that offers a good grip with a sturdy sole.
 Shoes can take a lot of wear so don’t take your favourite trainers if you opt for this style of footwear.
 For serious riding, and this is a five day event, we would recommend SPD’s (Shimano Pedaling Dynamics).
 SPD’s are the most comfortable and effective solution for the feet, but they do take a bit of getting used to, so remember to practice in them before the ride.